lramirez1619/Amazon_Vine_Analysis-/README.md

 Big Data Ecosystem including Hadoop, the four V's, MapReduce, and Spark

 **Overview of the analysis:**
-The goal of this research is to find out if there is any positivity bias in the Amazon Vine program reviews, which are part of a program that allows chosen reviewers to receive free or heavily discounted products in exchange for an honest assessment.
+Is there any positivity bias in the Amazon Vine program reviews?
+Amazon Vine program allows chosen reviewers to receive free or heavily discounted products in exchange for an honest feedback.

 **Results:**
 Total number of reviews:  99046 <div>